 We offer services for all that a growing smile may require:

 The establishment of both a healthy bite and good oral habits play an important role in the overall development of your young child.
 Oral disease, structural concerns related to the bite and poor oral health can impact physical health and well being as a child grows.
 In many situations, early intervention and prompt treatment can avoid more complex dental problems affecting speech development, jaw development, long term oral health and even the appearance of their smile.
-Your Fuller Dental team strives to provide age appropriate patient education and oral hygiene demonstrations to empower children, encouraging them to take pride in the health and appearance of their smiles.
+The Fuller Dental team strives to provide age appropriate patient education and oral hygiene demonstrations to empower children, encouraging them to take pride in the health and appearance of their smiles.
+Give us a call at (336) 290-7401, or request an appointment online today.